bowets/100DaysOfCode/README.md

 My goal is to gain skills and move my career towards DevOps and Release Management so python will be very valuable going forward.

 # Day 1
+Day one is going back to basics.

+## Data Types
+int = integer
+float
+bool
+str = string
+list
+tuple
+set
+dict = dictionary

+A data type is a value in python
+It's about storing and modifying information

+* Classes
+These are custom types